Cooperative Training of Descriptor and Generator Networks: Experiments

+We conduct an experiment on learning from training images of human faces, and then testing the learned models on completing the occluded testing images.
+This can be considered an inpainting task.
+It can also be viewed as a form of content addressable memory or associative memory.
+The purpose of this experiment is to check whether the learned generator model can generalize to the testing data, i.e., whether the learned model overfits or underfits the training data.
+Underfitting can happen due to mode collapsing.
+We believe this is a powerful test of the generalizability of the learned generator model.

-We also conduct an experiment on human faces, where we adopt a 4-layer descriptor net.
-The first layer has 96 $5\times5$ filters with sub-sampling of $2$, the second layers has 128 $5\times5$ filters with sub-sampling of $2$, the third layer has 256 $5\times5$ filters with sub-sampling of $2$, and the final layer is a fully connected layer with 50 channels as output.
-We reduce the Langevin step size to 0.002.
-The training data are $10,000$ human faces randomly selected from CelebA dataset \citep{liu2015deep}.
-We run $600$ cooperative learning iterations.
-Figure \ref{fig:face10000} displays 144 synthesized human faces by the descriptor net.
+We adopt a 4-layer descriptor network, where the numbers of filters from bottom layer to top layer are 96, 128, 256, and 50.
+The filter size of each layer is $5\times5$, and the sub-sampling rate is 2.
+The final layer is a fully connected layer.
+The structure of the generator network is the same as in Section \ref{subsec:Exp2}.
+The training data are $10,000$ human faces randomly selected from CelebA dataset, and resized to 64 $\times$ 64 pixels.

-To quantitatively test whether we have learned a good generator net $g(X; W_\G)$ even though it has never seen the training images directly in the training stage, we apply it to the task of recovering the occluded pixels of testing images.
+To quantitatively test whether we have learned a good generator network $g(X; \alpha)$ even though it has never seen the training images directly in the training stage, we apply it to the task of recovering the occluded pixels of testing images.
 For each occluded testing image $Y$, we use Step G1 of Algorithm G to infer the latent factors $X$.
-The only change is with respect to the term $\|Y - g(X; W_\G)\|^2$, where the sum of squares is over all the observed pixels of $Y$ in back-propagation computation.
-We run 1000 Langevin steps, initializing $X$ from ${\rm N}(0, I_d)$.
-After inferring $X$, the completed image $g(X; W_\G)$ is automatically obtained.
-We design 3 experiments, where we randomly place a $20 \times 20$, $30 \times 30$, or $40 \times 40$ mask on each $64\times64$ testing image.
-These 3 experiments are denoted by M20 M30, and M40 respectively (M for mask).
-We report the recovery errors and compare our method with 8 different image inpainting methods.
-Methods 1 and 2 are based on Markov random field prior where the nearest neighbor potential terms are $\ell_2$ and $\ell_1$ differences respectively.
-Methods 3 to 8 are interpolation methods.
-Please refer to~\cite{inpainting_online} for more details.
-Table \ref{table::recovery} displays the recovery errors of the 3 experiments, where the error is measured by per pixel difference between the original image and the recovered image on the occluded region, averaged over 100 testing images.
-Fig. \ref{fig:recovery} displays some recovery results by our method.
-The first row shows the original images as the ground truth.
-The second row displays the testing images with occluded pixels.
-The third row displays the recovered images by the generator net trained by the CoopNets algorithm on the 10,000 training images.
-Our method outperforms the other methods in terms of recovery accuracy.
+The only change is with respect to the term $\|Y - g(X; \alpha)\|^2$, where the sum of squares is over all the observed pixels of $Y$ in back-propagation computation.
+We run 1,000 Langevin steps, initializing $X$ from ${\rm N}(0, I_d)$.
+After inferring $X$, the completed image $g(X; \alpha)$ is automatically obtained.
+We design 3 experiments, where we randomly place a $30 \times 30$, $40 \times 40$, or $50 \times 50$ mask on each $64\times64$ testing image.
+These 3 experiments are denoted by M30, M40, and M50 respectively (M for mask).